From engineering to data-driven solutions

-The aerospace sector and if you widen the lens, aviation too, has long been a bastion of innovation.
+The aerospace sector and, if you widen the lens, aviation too, has long been a bastion of innovation.
 Yet, the digital era brings disruption to even this, skies the limit (forgive the pun) engineering community.

-The digital era requires a re-think of the customer journey, as new eco-systems around supply chains and integrated travel emerge.
+The digital era requires a re-think of the customer journey, as new ecosystems around supply chains and integrated travel emerge.

 Brands in the aerospace sector will need to put a new spin on the ‘innovation’ narrative and how customers are engaged.
 However, owning the ‘innovation’ agenda is becoming a challenge.
 Here’s why.

 Firstly, there’s going to be intense competition from China, focused on Comac.
 The result?
 Legacy players, like Boeing and Airbus, will have to become more agile, and dial-up innovation, to compete.
 But, we’ve been here before.
-Players in telecom and smart infrastructure have faced similar challenges.
+Players in telecoms and smart infrastructure have faced similar challenges.
 And their response has been to emphasise their innovation culture, as much as the innovative outputs.

-Cult of personalities hijacks the innovation narrative
+Cult of personalities hijacking the innovation narrative

 Venerable brands, like Boeing and Airbus, and the plethora of specialist systems and components companies feeding into the sector, are often faceless.
 Tech celebrities, like Musk, are envisioning a better future that includes electric cars, hyper-loops and SpaceX, putting satellites in orbit more cost effectively.
 This makes life tougher for the incumbents, who can look increasingly mercenary and faceless.